Tuesday, 7 November 2017

-Planning your exit from your own businesses can be emotionally fraught and financially complex, but developing a business transition plan is crucial.
+Planning your exit from your own businesses can be emotionally and financially complex, but developing a business transition plan is crucial.

 Founders of family businesses often put off thinking about what will happen to those businesses after they retire.
-They are often focused on the day-to-day management of their firms; they may assume that their children will have the desire and ability to take over; or they may just wish to postpone making emotionally fraught decisions about the future.
+They are often focused on the day-to-day management of their firms; they may assume that their children will have the desire and ability to take over; or they may just wish to postpone making difficult decisions about the future.

 Yet developing a transition plan that outlines what will happen to your business when your retire and what will happen in the event of your death or disability is crucial, particularly if you want to leave the business to your heirs.
 According to the Harvard Business Review, 70 percent of family-owned businesses fail or are sold before the second generation takes over.
 Only 10 percent remain privately held companies run by a third generation.